 Skip to content | Accessibility Information

-Solomou, S., Sengupta, U., Oredein, O., Hyde, RJ., 2018.
+Solomou, S., Sengupta, U., Oredein, O., Hyde, R.J., 2018.

 A Strategic Planning Problem: Examining the unpredictability of urban transformation based on the changing temporal order of planned projects